panoply/vscode-liquid/readme.md

 ### Generating a .liquidrc File

 You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command available via the vscode command palette.
 The extension will use default rules defined on the `liquid.format` user/workspace setting.
 If you prefer a more refined output then you can generate a file with **recommended** rules.
-The recommended rules are best for suited to Shopify projects and were helped determined together with several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.
+The recommended rules are best suited to Shopify projects and were helped determined together with several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.

 ```jsonc
 {